RaunakChhatwal/BashAgent/README.md

 ## Usage

-Since this functionality depends on a custom Linux kernel feature, this application is split into client and server CLI programs, `bash-agent` and `bash-agent-server` respectively. `bash-agent` is cross-platform whereas `bash-agent-server` must run in a VM with the kernel patch. `bash-agent` takes as argument the VM's ip address and the model name (e.g. claude-3-5-sonnet-20241022).
+Since this functionality depends on our custom kernel, this application is split into client and server CLI programs, `bash-agent` and `bash-agent-server` respectively. `bash-agent` is cross-platform whereas `bash-agent-server` must run in a VM with the kernel patch. `bash-agent` takes as argument the VM's ip address and optionally the model name.

 ## Installation